 Vernalisation

-Vernalisation and its effect on crop yield and harvest timing has been an important area of research for over 150 years.
-Vernalisation is characterised by a prolonged exposure to non-freezing low temperatures for greater than two weeks.
-The resulting time to flowering is proportional to the length of cold exposure (Sheldon et al. 2000).
-The effect of vernalisation can be seen in many plant species.
-Gardening “common knowledge” of planting times of various crops is specifically optomised with regard to increasing the length of time a plant remains in the vegetative growth stage.
-Carrots, for example, store carbohydrates in the root in the first growing season then, after undergoing a “wintering”, will go to seed, utilising these stored energy reserves for flower and seed production (Ingram et al. 2008).
-While flowering is often attributed to increasing day length, day length is not solely responsible for invocation of the flowering pathway.
-A seedling’s exposure to extended periods of cold is also responsible for earlier triggering of the flowering pathway.
-Vernalisation is an important trait for the determination of flowering time and flowering time is an important component of the overall yield for a plant.
-Vernalisation responses also protect delicate organs (such as those created during flowering) from damage from cold exposure, restricting development until after winter has passed.
+Vernalisation, and its effect on harvest time and total crop yield has been a central research focus of the plant biology community for over 150 years.
+Vernalisation is characterised by a prolonged, greater than two weeks, exposure to low, yet non-freezing temperatures (refs).
+In addition, (which plants????), it has been demonstrated that the resulting time to flowering is directly proportional to the period of vernalisation (Sheldon et al., 2000), and furthermore, in numerous plant species planting time has been optimised to increase the period of time a plant remains in the vegetative growth stage.
+For example, carrots store carbohydrates in their root organ during their optimised growing season, and then following a “wintering” period will transition into reproductive growth and utilise this stored source of energy for flowering and seed production (Ingram et al., 2008).
+While flowering is often attributed to increased day length, day length is not solely responsible for the invocation of flowering.
+Exposure of a seedling to an extend period of cold is also responsible for triggering an early transition from vegetative to reproductive growth, and this transition is largely the result initiation of the molecular flowering pathway.
+Vernalisation is an important determinant of flowering time, and flowering time is an important component of overall yield for a plant.
+Vernalisation responses also protect delicate organs (such as those created during flowering and required for reproduction) from damage to cold exposure, restricting development until after winter has passed.

 History of Vernalisation

-Klippart showed as early as 1857 the necessity of vernalisation for some “winter” cereals to flower.
-This was further investigated in other species by Gassner in 1918.
-The term Vernalisation was coined by Lysenko in 1928 (Latin: vernum meaning spring), who conducted a significant amount of agricultural research for the Soviet Union (reviewed by (Chouard 1960)).
-Lysenko, as well as other researchers, demonstrated that some cereal cultivars that were “wintered” germinated as the weather warmed.
-However, he incorrectly postulated that progeny of vernalised cereals maintained the attributes of vernalised parents without the progeny needing exposure to winter.
-In many early Australian colonies, plants brought over from Europe struggled under the warm conditions and mild winters, leading to widespread hunger as crops failed to yield.
-It was through the work of Farrar that many “Australian Wheats” were developed through cross breeding of European wheats and selecting those progeny best suited for the Australian climate (Macindoe & Brown 1968).
+As early as 1857 the necessity of vernalisation for some “winter” cereals to flower was demonstrated (Klippaert, 1857).
+This initial demonstration was further investigated in other crop species by Gassner (1918), and the term ‘vernalisation’ was coined by Lysenko in 1928 (Latin: vernum meaning spring), who conducted a vast volume of agricultural research in the Soviet Union (reviewed by Chouard, 1960).
+These early studies by Lysenko and others showed that some cereal cultivars germinated as the weather warmed even though they were planted prior to, or during winter (refs).
+However, Lysenko incorrectly stated that the progeny of a ‘vernalised’ cereal maintained the attributes of the vernalised parent plant, and did not require re-exposure winter temperatures for germination.
+I addition, in many early Australian colonies, plants that had been transported from Europe struggled under the warmer conditions and mild winters of the Australian environment and this lead to widespread hunger for the early settlers as crops failed (refs).
+It was not until almost XXX years later through the work of William Farrar that many Australian wheats were developed via a traditional cross breeding approach using European wheats and selecting those progeny best suited for the Australian climate (Macindoe & Brown, 1968).

 The Biology of Vernalisation